 When you have a dog suffering from itchy skin or ears, you’ll do just about anything to help.
 I know I have.
 And the more things we try, the more we buy… and things start getting expensive.

-So it’s nice when finding an itch-reliever is as easy as walking to your kitchen cupboard and grabbing some vinegar.
+So it’s nice finding out an itch-reliever is as easy as walking to your kitchen cupboard and grabbing some vinegar.

-Organic, raw, unfiltered apple cider vinegar, to be exact.
+Organic, raw, unfiltered apple cider vinegar (ACV), to be exact.